jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EM 1 Australian non-attributing shares and attributing FDR method interests
 Application of this subpart
-(1) This subpart applies to determine the income and expenditure for a person's hedges, to the extent to which their hedges have a fair dividend rate hedge portion (see: subsection (2) below, and sections EM 5 to EM 7), and their hedges hedge––
+(1) This subpart applies to determine the income and expenditure for a person's hedges, to the extent to which their hedges have a fair dividend rate hedge portion (see: subsection (2) below, and sections EM 5 to EM 7), and their hedges hedge—
-  (a) Australian non-attributing shares for which––
+  (a) Australian non-attributing shares for which—
     (i) amounts derived from disposal would be either excluded income of the person under section CX 55 (Proceeds from disposal of investment shares), or the person's capital receipt; and
     (ii) the person determines the market value for each of a number of periods making up the income year:
-  (b) attributing interests in a FIF for which the person––
+  (b) attributing interests in a FIF for which the person—
     (i) calculates FIF income using the fair dividend rate method; and (ii) uses section EX 53 (Fair dividend rate method for unit-valuing funds and others by choice).
 Specific rules
-(2) In this subpart,––
+(2) In this subpart,—
   (a) section EM 2 provides rules for who this subpart applies to:
   (b) section EM 3 provides rules for what hedges this subpart applies to:
   (c) section EM 4 provides rules for irrevocable elections to choose that eligible hedges are subject to this subpart: